+Depression, usually refers to periods of unusual sadness, of prolonged fear or worry, or of feeling overwhelmed by stress or distress.
 Some of the great men in the Bible suffered from depression.
 The prophet Elijah became prey to depression when Queen Jezebel threatened to kill him.
-Elijah was tired following a long period of stress, and this probably exacerbated his sense of discouragement and hopelessness.
-God healed Elijah’s condition completely (1 Kings 19:1-18).
+He was tired following a long period of stress, and this probably exacerbated his sense of discouragement and hopelessness.
+But the good news is that God healed Elijah’s condition completely (1 Kings 19:1-18).

-Jesus Christ explained that lack of faith in God often leads to depression (Luke 12:22-31).
+The Son of God explained that lack of faith often leads to depression (Luke 12:22-31).
 Paul pointed out that faith comes through hearing God’s Word (Romans 10:17).
-Meditating on God’s Word can bring us real comfort in times of sorrow.
-Read scriptures such as (John 3:16-17, Luke 12:32, Romans 8:18-39 and Revelation 21:1-7).
+Therefore, those that suffer from depression will do well if they meditate on God’s Word which can bring real comfort in times of sorrow.
+The following scriptures can be very encouraging (John 3:16-17, Luke 12:32, Romans 8:18-39 and Revelation 21:1-7).

 In His service,